thma/LtuPatternFactory/README.md

 In this section I'm taking a tour through the Typeclassopedia from a design pattern perspective.
 For each of the Typeclassopedia type classes (at least up to Traversable) I try to explain how it corresponds to structures applied in design patterns.
 I believe this kind of exposition could be helpful if you are either:
-* a programmer with an OO background who wants to get a better grip on how to implement complexer design in functional programming
+* a programmer with an OO background who wants to get a better grip on how to implement complexer designs in functional programming
 * a functional programmer who wants to get a deeper intuition for type classes